BSarmady/PlaneTree.php/README.md

 Create as many organization unit as required, and asign them to a parent or root.
 Later this will define what abilities and data user can access.

-**Norte:** If your system is using Active directory, it is possible to import Organization tree from Active directory.
+**Note:** If your system is using Active directory, it is possible to import Organization tree from Active directory.

-**Norte:** If your system is using SSO (Single Sign On) Organization Tree is configures in SSO Main and SSO Clients are not required to configure Organization Tree anymore
+**Note:** If your system is using SSO (Single Sign On) Organization Tree is configures in SSO Main and SSO Clients are not required to configure Organization Tree anymore

 ### Create Roles